 A feedlot is an open lot or building intended for feeding, breeding, raising or holding animals where manure may accumulate and vegetative cover cannot be maintained.

 Manure storage structures are considered part of a feedlot, but pasture areas where vegetative cover is established are not considered feedlot area.

 Blue Earth County administers the State Feedlot Rules through an agreement with the Minnesota Pollution Control Agency.
 As a part of this program, a County feedlot permit is required when a feedlot has 10-animal units or more of livestock.
-To find out more information about feedlot permits or more information about the feedlot rules, please contact Chris Meeks at (507) 304-4381.
+To find out more information about feedlot permits or more information about the feedlot rules, please contact Garett Rohlfing at (507) 304-4381.

 Registered Feedlots in Blue Earth County